cyberark/cpm/README.md

 # cpm

-This Playbook will install the [CyberArk CPM](https://www.cyberark.com/products/privileged-account-security-solution/core-privileged-account-security/) software on a Windows 2016 server / VM / instance
+This Playbook will install the [CyberArk CPM](https://www.cyberark.com/products/privileged-account-security-solution/core-privileged-account-security/) software on a Windows 2016 server / VM / instance.

 ## Requirements
 ------------